Co-creation: The four building blocks of interaction

 Prahalad and Ramaswamy suggested that in order to apply co-creation, the following fundamental requirements should be prepared in advance.

 Advantages

 Co-created value arises in the form of personalized experiences for the customer and ongoing revenue, learning and customer loyalty and word of mouth for the firm.

 Co-creation also enable customers to come up with their own idea which might help the firm.

 Ramaswamy and his co-author Francis Gouillart wrote: "Through their interactions with thousands of managers globally who had begun experimenting with co-creation, they discovered that enterprises were building platforms that engaged not only the firm and its customers but also the entire network of suppliers, partners, and employees, in a continuous development of new experiences with individuals."

 Steps involved in Co-creation

-There are just two steps involved in co-creation and they are:
+There are two key steps involved in co-creation: